yufeizhao/yufeizhao.github.io/pm/index.md

 There will be a list of problem for practice.
 A subset of these problems will be designated as to-be-turned in.
 You should only submit the designated problems.

-You are encouraged to submit interesting problems that may be suitable to be included homework problems for the course (either your own creation or a problem you've seen somewhere else).
-Please [submit problem suggestions here](https://goo.gl/forms/2oqrqw0UNyz5oHeH2).
+You are encouraged to submit interesting problems that may be suitable to be included as homework problems for the course (either your own creation or a problem you've seen somewhere else).
+[Please submit problem suggestions here](https://goo.gl/forms/2oqrqw0UNyz5oHeH2).

 **Homework problems to be posted**